Chrysanthemum care tips

 You can combine the Chrysanthemum with almost any other flower but especially with Rose and Anthurium.
 This combination gives you an outstanding bouquet.

-- Always make sure to use clean containers and tools
+- Use clean containers and tools

 - Remove the wrapping, recut stems and remove foliage which will sit under the water line before placing into a solution of Chrysal Professional 2